The Water Pollution (Jersey) Law 2000

 The Water Pollution (Jersey) Law 2000 on the Jersey Law website

-Water Pollution (Code of Good Agricultural Practice) (Jersey) Order 2009 on the Jersey Law website
+Water Pollution (Approval of Code of Good Practice) (Jersey) Order 2020 on the Jersey Law website

 Responsible for enforcing the law

-- authorisation of polluting discharges to controlled waters under the controls of a discharge permit with appropriate conditions
+This is achieved is through the investigation of pollution incidents and the authorisation of polluting discharges to controlled waters under the controls of a discharge permit with appropriate conditions.

 Report a pollution incident

 To report a pollution incident, phone the reporting line number +44 (01534) 709535.
 Where available, an Officer may attend or alternatively offer you guidance on minimising potential pollution and remediating actual pollution.
-Pollution Control can contacted via email:
+Pollution Control can contacted by email at email@example.com.

-Pollution incidents occurring in the marine environment can also be reported to Jersey Coastguard on tel: +44 (0) 1534 447705 or VHF 82.
+Pollution incidents occurring in the marine environment can also be reported to Jersey Coastguard by phone at +44 (0) 1534 447705 or VHF 82.

 Pollution control and regulation of Port of Jersey website